-In 2023, there are also a variety of casa particulares that offer wifi to their guests, often for a fee.
+There are also more and more casa particulares that offer wifi to their guests, although often for a fee.
 Check with your casa particular or hotel if they have wifi on the premises!

 You can buy an Etecsa scratch card in the Etecsas store in Trinidad, connect to wifi, and log in using the username and password on the card.

 You can also buy a sim card (often referred to as a tourist sim card) in the Etecsa shop, which will allow you to connect to the 4G net of Cuba (which is scarce and slow, but present in city centers).

 You can read all about the internet and wifi in Cuba here.

 Is Trinidad Cuba Safe?

 If you wonder whether Trinidad is safe, let me reassure you that the whole of Cuba is a very safe destination for tourists – and this includes Trinidad.

 This is partly because punishments for crimes against tourists in Cuba are very strict, even for petty crimes.

 Still, be normally vigilant, don’t flash your valuables, keep your bags and purses closed, and take a copy of your passport to bring around with you.